Artificial Intelligence is everywhere. At least, it feels like it is everywhere.

 Easy, right?

-Many companies tap into OpenSource AI or the private engines of Google or Meta for AI Processing.
-Even more leverage consumer-level tools like chatbots and enhanced search tools.
+With the introduction of AI tools, many began to wonder, "How can AI help my business?'
+Some companies have tapped into OpenSource AI or the private engines of Google or Meta for AI processing.
+Even more are leveraging consumer-level tools like chatbots and enhanced search tools.

 On the upside, this gets everyone familiar with what is available, and the tools are improved the more they are used (in theory).
-What we notice: when everyone uses the same tools, in the same way, the results look monochromatic.
+However, we noticed that when everyone uses the same tools in the same ways, the results look monochromatic.
 In the very near future, companies will need to build their own uses for AI technology, leveling their own unique inputs and historic data against the data of, well, the world.
 Otherwise, we all risk falling into the pit of novelty.

 How do we avoid monochromatic results on the one hand and the costs of massive technical complexity on the other?
 The answer lies in the no-code revolution powered by AI.